rjw245/rjw245.github.io/_posts/blog/2017-03-24-absolutistic-modal-flatitude.md

 <script src="http://gist-it.appspot.com/https://github.com/rjw245/absolutistic-modal-flatitude/blob/master/absolutistic_modal_flatitude.py?slice=109:114&footer=minimal"></script>

 And that's it!
 If you're curious about listening to each of the modes, you can find a link to the code above.
 I had a lot of fun with this quick project and it really helped me to understand modes better.
-I think that in general, if you can boil a problem down to simple logic (to the point where you can implement it in code), it's a real testament to how well you understand the subject matter.
+I think that in general boiling a problem down to simple logic and implementing it in code is an excellent test of how well you understand a given topic.

 I hope this was an interesting read, and please let me know what you think in the comments.